jfalkenklous/osticket-prereqs/README.md

 </p>
 <p>
 Go to Control Panel.
-Select 'Programs'.
-Select 'Turn Windows features on or off'.
-Navigate to 'Internet Information Services' and check the box.
-Expand the drop-down by clicking the '+' icon next to it.
-Expand 'World Wide Web Services' and then expand 'Application Development Features'.
-Check the box for 'CGI'.
-Click 'OK'.
+Select Programs.
+Select Turn Windows features on or off.
+Navigate to Internet Information Services and check the box.
+Expand the drop-down by clicking the + icon next to it.
+Expand World Wide Web Services and then expand Application Development Features.
+Check the box for CGI.
+Click OK.
 </p>
 <br />